wxcGit/CaiPiao/Pods/Target Support Files/Pods-CaiPiaoApp/Pods-CaiPiaoApp-acknowledgements.markdown

 respective headers for the terms of their individual licenses.

-## UMengAnalytics-NO-IDFA
+## UMeng

-Copyright 2011 - 2015 UMeng.com.
-All rights reserved.
+LICENSE Copyright 2009 - 2012 UMeng.com, Inc. All rights reserved.

 ## WechatOpenSDK